yinyangsammy/snapshot-location-assessment/README.md

 ### Testing for API Fetch Functionality

-Test if the APIs fetch functionality is working.
+Test if API fetch functionality is working correctly.

 - Run this in the browser console (F12 → Console tab):